bitkarrot/khatru-payments/USAGE.md

 The library uses JSON files for persistence:

 - `paid_access.json` - Active paid users and expiration times
-- `charge_mappings.json` - Payment hash to provider ID mappings
+- `charge_mappings.json` - Payment hash to provider ID mappings (deprecated - now handled in memory)

 Files are automatically created and managed by the library.
+Note that payment hash mappings are now stored in memory within the provider for better performance and accuracy.

 ## Error Handling